-Table 35.6 shows pizza was selected at the highest rate by students (70 %).
+Table 13 shows pizza was selected at the highest rate by students as their favorite foods to eat at school (70 %).
 Another 30% of students said some sort of chicken, sometimes alongside the pizza.
 Interestingly, 10% of students included a fruit in their favorite food selection at home versus another unique 10% of students who included a fruit in their favorite food selection at school.
-Finally, no student indicated that their favorite food to eat at home or at school was a specific stand-alone vegetable option.
+Finally, no student indicated that his or her favorite food to eat at home or at school was a specific stand-alone vegetable option.

-These data are similar to the trends that the researcher saw in the quantitative study.
-Again, in the quantitative study, 99% of all student selections included either pizza, nachos, chicken strips/sandwich, or a hamburger/cheeseburger.
+This data is similar to the trends that the researcher saw in the quantitative study.
+Again, in the quantitative study, 93% of all student selections included either pizza, nachos, chicken strips/sandwich, or a hamburger/cheeseburger.
 These studies in tandem account for 10 different middle schools spanning across two states.
 It appears that through both the quantitative and qualitative study, the highest percentage of selections included foods typically found in fast food restaurants, specifically, pizza, some sort of fried/baked chicken, nachos, and hamburgers/cheeseburgers.
-Employing SCT, researchers may be able to find other, more healthy alternatives, to current lunch selections if they better understand what students eat at home.
-For example, the highest favorite food selection at home for students was some form of pasta or breakfast item, which was said by 55% of students, yet no form of pasta or breakfast item was said as the students’ favorite school selection.
+Employing the SCT, researchers may be able to find other, more healthy alternatives, to current lunch selections if they better understand what students eat at home.
+For example, the highest favorite food selection at home for students was some form of pasta or breakfast item, which was selected as a favorite by 55% of students, yet no form of pasta or breakfast item was selected as the students’ favorite school selection.
 Better understanding students at-home eating experience may help policy makers and school leaders make more informed decisions about what other nutrient-dense foods can be offered in school cafeterias.

 Student Drink Selections: Home vs. at School

 Using the quantitative data in this study, the researcher wanted to better comprehend what students’ drinking habits were both in and out of school.
 The quantitative data showed that chocolate milk was selected most out of all milk selections, comprising 60% of all milk selections, but it went completely unconsumed 55% of the time that it was taken.
-White milk was wasted at a higher rate, being selected only 18% of the time and went completely unconsumed 85% of the time.
-The researcher wanted to use the qualitative data to help explain what these results could mean.
+White milk was wasted at a higher rate, being selected only 18% of the time and going completely unconsumed 85% of the time.
+The researcher wanted to use the qualitative interviews with students to help explain what these results could mean.
 Of the 20 students interviewed, 50% of all students expressed that they either did not take a milk or, if they did, they did not drink it.
 Out of the 50% of students who said they did not take or drink their milk, four of the students cited being lactose intolerant as to why they did not get a milk.
-Of the 50% of students who did take and consume a milk, only one student said that they selected and consumed a full white milk daily, with the rest of students selected either chocolate or strawberry milk.
-When students were asked what they typically drink when they are at home, 35% of students interviewed said that their favorite drink at home was water, followed by another 40% of students who said some sort of a juice.
+Of the 50% of students who did take and consume a milk, only one student said that they selected and consumed a full white milk daily, with the rest of students selecting either chocolate or strawberry milk.
+When students were asked what they typically drink when they are at home, 35% of students interviewed said that their favorite drink at home was water, followed by another 40% of students who said their typical drink at home was some sort of a juice.
 Only one student said milk.